The Intruder (1962 film): Plot

 McDaniel sympathizes with the Black residents and feels compelled to stand with them.
 After the preacher is killed, the Black families hesitate to send their children back to the White high school for fear of more violence, but McDaniel encourages them and walks the students to school past the protests of other White townspeople.
 After the students enter the school, several townspeople severely beat McDaniel, hospitalizing him with internal injuries and the loss of an eye.

 Cramer convinces Ella that she must follow his directions to save her father from the townspeople who are planning to kill him.
-Following Cramer's directions, Ella lures her Black classmate Joey Green to a storage room and then screams and falsely accuses him of attempting to rape her.
+Following Cramer's directions, Ella lures her Black classmate, Joey Greene, to a storage room and then screams and falsely accuses him of attempting to rape her.
 Joey denies it, and the principal believes him but also knows that most people will believe Ella.
 An angry mob led by Cramer and Shipman forms in front of the school.
 Joey, rather than escaping through the back door with the principal to reach the safety of the sheriff's office, insists on confronting the mob.
-Shipman beats Joey and the mob mocks him on a playground swing, presumably intending to lynch him next.
+Shipman beats Joey, and the mob mocks him on a playground swing, presumably intending to lynch him next.
 Griffin appears with Ella, who confesses that she lied at Cramer's instigation.
 In front of the mob, Ella apologizes to Joey and admits that Cramer had assured her that Joey would not be harmed and would only be expelled from school.

 Griffin tells the crowd that they will know for the rest of their lives that they nearly killed an innocent man.
 Realizing that they have been manipulated by Cramer, the townspeople slowly walk away, ignoring Cramer's exhortations, until only he and Griffin are left on the playground.
 Griffin exhorts Cramer to catch the next bus out of town.